 Robert Zubrin's powerful case for Mars exploration and

 colonization.
-Mars' biggest advantage is that all the materials necessary for life may be found on Mars.
-While materials for orbital colonies must be imported from the Moon or Near Earth Objects (NEO's -- asteroids and comets), there are many advantages to orbital colonies.
-Advantages include:
+Mars' biggest advantage is that all the materials necessary for life may be found on Mars, although it will take a long time before Mars settlers can build everything they need.
+While materials for free-space settlements must be imported from Earth, the Moon or Near Earth Objects (NEO's -- asteroids and comets), there are many advantages to free-space settlements including:

 - Earth-normal 'gravity'.
 The Moon and Mars have a surface gravity much less than Earth normal (which called 1g - the g stands for 'gravity').
 The lunar surface is at roughly 1/6g and Mars is a 1/3g planet.
 Children raised in low-g cannot be expected to develop bones and muscles strong enough to visit Earth except in desperation -- it will be too painful and exhausting.
 For example, this author weighs 73kg (160 pounds).
 If I went to a 3g planet, the equivalent of moving from Mars to Earth, I would weigh 225 kg (almost 500 pounds) and would have great difficulty getting out of bed.
 For children raised on the Moon or Mars, attending college on Earth will be out of the question.

-By contrast, orbital colonies can rotate to provide any g level desired, although it's not true gravity.
-Spinning the colony creates a force called pseudo-gravity, that feels a lot like gravity.
+By contrast, free-space settlements can rotate to provide any g level desired, although it's not true gravity.
+Spinning the settlement creates a force called pseudo-gravity, that feels a lot like gravity.
 Pseudo-gravity is much like what you feel when a car takes a sharp turn at high speed.
 Your body is pressed up against the door.
-Simillarly, as an orbital space colony turns, the inside of the colony pushes on the inhabitants forcing them to go around.
-The amount of this force can be controlled and for reasonable colony sizes and rotation rates the force can be about 1g.
-For example, a colony with an 895 meter (a bit less than 1000 yards) radius rotating at one rpm (rotations per minute) provides 1g at the hull.
-Children raised on orbital colonies should have no trouble visiting Earth for extended periods.
+Similarly, as a free-space settlement turns, the inside of the hull pushes on the inhabitants forcing them to go around.
+The amount of this force can be controlled and for reasonable settlement sizes and rotation rates the force can be about 1g.
+For example, a settlement with an 895 meter (a bit less than 1000 yards) radius rotating at one rpm (rotations per minute) provides 1g at the hull.
+At four rpm the necessary radius is 56 m (about half the length of a football field including end zones).
+Children raised on free-space settlements should have no trouble tolerating Earth gravity for extended periods.

 - Continuous, ample, reliable solar energy.
-In orbit there is no night.
-Solar power is available 24/7.
+In high orbit there is little or no night.
+Solar power is available nearly 24/7.
+In low orbit night is only about 45 minutes out of each 90.
 Most places on the Moon or Mars are in darkness half of the time (the only exception is the lunar poles).
 Mars, in addition, is much farther from the Sun and so receives about half the solar power available at Earth orbit.
 Mars also has dust storms which interfere with solar power.

-- Great views from Earth (and eventually other planets).
-Space colonization is, at its core, a real estate business.
+- Great views of Earth (and eventually other planets).
+Space settlement is, at its core, a real estate business.
 The value of real estate is determined by many things, including "the view."
-Any space settlement will have a magnificient view of the stars at night.
+Any space settlement will have a magnificent view of the stars at night.
 Any settlement on the Moon or Mars will also have a view of unchanging, starkly beautiful, dead-as-a-doornail, rock strewn surface.
-However, settlements in earth orbit will have one of the most stunning views in our solar system - the living, ever-changing Earth.
+However, settlements in Earth orbit will have one of the most stunning views in our solar system - the living, ever-changing Earth.

 - Weightless recreation.
-Although space colonies will have 1g at the hull, in the center you will experience weightlessness.
+Although space settlements will have 1g at the hull, in the center you will experience weightlessness.
 If you've ever jumped off a diving board, you've been weightless.
 It's the feeling you have after jumping and before you hit the water.
-The difference in a space colony is that the feeling will last for as long as you like.
-Weightlessness is fun.
+The difference in a space settlement is that the feeling will last for as long as you like.
+If you've ever seen videos of astronauts playing in 0g you know weightlessness is fun.
 Acrobatics, sports and dance go to a new level when constraints of gravity are removed.
 It's not going to be easy to keep the kids in 1g areas enough to satisfy Mom and Dad that their bones will be strong enough for a visit to Disneyland.

-- Zero-g construction means bigger colonies.
-Space colonists will spend almost all of their time indoors.
+- Zero-g construction means bigger settlements.
+Space settlers will spend almost all of their time indoors.
 It is impossible for an unprotected human to survive outside for more than few seconds.
-In this situation, obviously bigger colonies are better.
-Colonies on the Moon or Mars won't be much bigger than buildings on Earth, especially at first.
-However, in orbit astronauts can easily move spacecraft weighing many tons by hand.
+In this situation, obviously bigger settlements are better.
+Settlements on the Moon or Mars won't be much bigger than buildings on Earth, especially at first.
+However, in orbit astronauts can move spacecraft weighing many tons by hand.
 Everything is weightless and this makes large scale construction much easier.
-Colonies can be made so large that, even though you are really inside, it feels like the out-of-doors.
+Settlements can be made so large that, even though you are really inside, it feels like the out-of-doors.

 - Much greater growth potential.
 The Moon and Mars together have a surface area roughly the size of Earth.
-But if the single largest asteroid (Ceres) were to be used to build orbital space colonies, the total living area created would be approximately 150 times the surface area of the Earth.
+But if the single largest asteroid (Ceres) were to be used to build free-space settlements, the total living area created would be hundreds of times the surface area of the Earth.
 Since much of the Earth is ocean or sparsely inhabited, settlements built from Ceres alone could provide uncrowded homes for more than a trillion people.

 - Economics.
-Near-Earth orbital colonies can service Earth's tourist, energy, and materials markets more easily than the Moon.
+Near-Earth free-space settlements can service Earth's tourist, energy, materials and other markets more easily than the Moon.
 Mars is too far away to easily trade with Earth.
-Space colonies, wherever they are built, will be very expensive.
-Supplying Earth with valuable goods and services will be critical to paying for colonization.
+Space settlements, wherever they are built, will be very expensive.
+Supplying Earth with valuable goods and services will be critical to paying the bills.